HacDan/digital-resume/README.md

   - Vetted, documented, and rolled out 2 different inventory systems.
   - Implemented and designed Meraki wireless and wired networking systems, including redundant firewalls
   - Repaired and maintained a fleet of approximately 950 Windows and ChromeOS devices from software to hardware repair including full rebuilds on each type
-  - Wrote proceduces and implemented procedures for new computer hardware setup
+  - Wrote procedures and implemented procedures for new computer hardware setup
   - Planned and made purchasing decisions on a $250,000 budget for hardware and software
   - Streamlined Windows computer imaging all while greatly reducing costs.
   - Moved many core-servers to cloud (AWS) computing solutions to save on upgrade costs along with an improved environmental footprint